Abdelkader Mokhtari

-Abdelkader Mokhtari (kunya: Abu el-Ma'ali, The Gendarme) was an Algerian commander who became a "sacred legend" for the Bosnian mujahideen in the Bosnian War.
+Abdelkader Mokhtari (kunya: Abu el-Ma'ali, The Gendarme; died October 2015) was an Algerian commander who became a "sacred legend" for the Bosnian mujahideen in the Bosnian War.

 Bosnia

 Evan Kohlmann claimed that Mokhtari, an Algerian, came to Bosnia with experience from his time in the Armed Islamic Group.
 He also stated that Mokhtari was serving as second-in-command of a Zenica battalion, under the command of Anwar Shaaban with Fateh Kamal as his right-hand man in 1995, Kohlmann has also stated that Kamal visited 16 countries during that time.
 Kohlmann later claimed that a 1997 French report suggested that Mokhtari had managed to keep a cache of SA-7 missiles after the Dayton Accords, due to his protection and status with President Alija Izetbegović.

 In 1996, some sources suggested that Mokhtari was leading the 3rd Corps, known as the Gazi'a Force, an Arabic term for retribution, which incorporated formerly independent mujahideen units into a single force.
 Other reports suggest he only led the training portion of the Corps, known as U-Force.

 Karim Said Atmani served under his command during the Bosnian war.